Judge to consider suspending Idaho’s abortion reporting law

-NAMPA, Idaho — Lawyers are asking Boise’s U.S. District Court to issue a preliminary injunction blocking a new Idaho law requiring doctors to report extensive personal information to the state about women who have had abortions.
+NAMPA, Idaho (AP) — Lawyers are asking a U.S. judge to issue a preliminary injunction blocking a new Idaho law requiring doctors to report extensive personal information to the state about women who have had abortions.

-The Idaho Press reports the law, which took effect July 1, requires health-care providers to report to the state government information about patients who received an abortion and later had one of the “complications” listed in the law.
+The Idaho Press reports the law, which took effect July 1, requires health care providers to disclose information about patients who had one of several “complications” listed in the law.

-The lawyers for three groups argued on Monday that the statute is unconstitutional and overly vague.
+The information includes a patient’s age, race, number of previous pregnancies, live births and previous abortions.

 Most Read Nation & World Stories